Michigan State University HEALS Program

 In order to qualify for this program, an applicant must have a career interest in healthcare service delivery.
 Other requirements include:

-- Completing the Health Care in Social Work Certificate or Levande Certificate in Gerontology (focus in health and care) with a Clinical concentration or Clinical/Macro concentration (MSW students only) BASW students will be required to complete 3 additional health care related electives as part of the requirements.
+- Completing the Social Work in Health Care Certificate or Levande Certificate Program in Gerontology (focus in health and care) with a Clinical concentration or Clinical/Macro concentration (MSW students only) BASW students will be required to complete 3 additional health care related electives as part of the requirements.
 Individual interests will be considered in the planning.

 - Completing a minimum of 2 semesters in a field experience focuses on interprofessional education (IPE) and working together in a shared liaison group.